 Betta Anabatoides Care Guide

-Betta Anabatoides is not outrageously large fish but shouldn’t be kept in a bowl or vase.
+The Betta anabatoides is not an outrageously large fish but it shouldn’t be kept in a bowl or vase.
 That kind of container is not suitable for a fish of any species.

 Don’t be tempted to overcrowd your aquarium.
 Overcrowding causes issues with water quality and will almost certainly provoke aggression from your feisty fish.

-Remember that bettas can jump, especially those with short, powerful fins like Betta Anabatoides.
-So, your tank must have a cover slide or a tightly fitting lid.
+Remember that bettas can jump, especially those with short, powerful fins like Betta anabatoides.
+Your tank must have a cover slide or a tightly fitting lid.

 Bettas are surface feeders and need to breathe air regularly through their labyrinth organs.
 For that reason, you need to use a long, shallow aquarium, not a tall one.

-Your Betta Anabatoide needs a stable environment in which to thrive.
-The ideal water temperature for Giant bettas is 78 degrees Fahrenheit.
+Your Giant betta needs a stable environment in which to thrive.
+The ideal water temperature for is 78 degrees Fahrenheit.